Trevortds/DCS-Kneeboards/README.md

 # Trevor's Setup

 Throttle: VKB Stecs Standard with all hats equipped in the modular slots, and the UP/DN switch configured as a 3 position (since I like to use it for flaps I'm considering changing it to an axis because some modules seem to like that).
-The "reset" button is my "shift" modifier.
-(I acutally call it MODIFIER in-game but the upstream of this repo calls it shift and I don't want to chang every single file to match)

 Stick: VKB Gunfighter MCG Ultimate which I configured for maximum flexibility:
 	- Master Mode hat as trim using the built in configuration, with long-pres to switch it to a 4-way POV hat.
 	- Dish hat as a 4-way POV hat, long press changes it into a pair of axes with button presses at the extremes, so different modules can use the axes or buttons as needed.
 	- Flip-up trigger sends different buttons for the up, down, and pulled positions.
 	- The brake lever is an axis but also sends a button press when pulled, so different modules can use either the axis or the button.
+	- The grip button is my "shift" modifier.

 I also use VoiceAttack with Bailey's configurations and VAICOM which owns the Radio hat on my throttle, OpenKneeBoard with a Wacom tablet, and VR.